 Most People In Georgia Don’t Know About Our Old German POW Camp

-Did you know about the fascinating history behind this old POW camp in Georgia?
-Share with us your thoughts in the comments section!
-Or if you have any other interesting historical tidbits involving Georgia, make sure to let us know.
+Did you know about the fascinating history behind this old German POW camp in Georgia?
+Did you even know there were POWs in Georgia?
+Or, perhaps, you know of some more interesting WWII history in Georgia?
+Whatever it is, make sure to let us know!

 This German POW camp in Georgia isn’t the only fascinating remnant of the past in the state.
 There are lots of historical places in Georgia.

 Are there any historical places in Georgia to explore?

 Yes, the state of Georgia has a wealth of historical places to explore.
 Here are some notable historic places in Georgia:

 - Savannah Historic District: The Savannah Historic District is a large area filled with well-preserved 18th- and 19th-century buildings, squares, and parks.
 It's known for its beautiful architecture, including examples of Georgian, Greek revival, and Victorian styles.